ginger Overview Information

 Possibly Ineffective for:

 - Nausea and vomiting due to chemotherapy.
 There is contradictory evidence about the effectiveness of ginger for nausea and vomiting caused by chemotherapy for cancer.
+Some evidence suggests that taking ginger by mouth might help reduce nausea caused by chemotherapy.
+However, other evidence suggests that adding ginger is no more effective than standard anti-nausea treatments alone.

 - Muscle pain after exercise.
 There is contradictory evidence about whether ginger helps for muscle pain caused by exercise.